evidentlyai/evidently/docs/book/README.md

 **Output**: a self-hostable dashboard available as a web app.

-**Primary use case: continious monitoring**.
+**Primary use case: continuous monitoring**.
 When you need a live dashboard to see all your models and metrics over time.

 **Read more**:
 * [Get Started](get-started/tutorial-monitoring.md)